bob-606/5.easa.fi/README.md

 ## 64. Which point on the aerofoil is represented by number 3?
 (See figure PFA-009)
-Which point on the aerofoil is represented by number 3?
-(See figure PFA-009)
 - Separation point
 - ***Transition point***
 - Center of pressure